Conformal bootstrap to R\'enyi entropy in 2D Liouville and super-Liouville CFTs: Introduction

-In this paper, the previous study \cite{He:2014mwa}\cite{Guo:2015uwa}\cite{Chen:2015usa} on the R\'enyi entanglement entropy for the primary and descendent states has been generalized to irrational CFTs, especially for Liouville field theory (LFT) and super Liouville field theory (SLFT).
-There are two main motivations to go in this direction.
-The first one is the representation of spectrum will be infinite dimensional in irrational CFTs, therefore extracting entanglement entropy for local excited states will be highly nontrivial.
-A priori, one can not expect the variation of REE will be still the logarithm of the quantum dimension.
-Furthermore, the quantum dimension of local primary operator in irrational CFTs will be quite different from that in the 1+1 dimensional rational CFTs.
-How to get variation of REE in irrational CFTs in a precise and solid way is our main aim.
-The second is that LFT can be reformulated as 3 dimensional Chern Simons theory \cite{Harlow:2011ny} or 3d gravity theory.
-In large central charge limit, the Liouville field theory might have AdS/CFT-like connections \cite{Verlinde:1989ua}\cite{McGough:2013gka}\cite{Jackson:2014nla} with 3d gravity.
-Basically, the boundary conditions in Chern-Simons theory are related to the Virasoro conformal blocks.
-The Liouville primary fields can be regarded as monodromy defects, which is proposed by \cite{Gaiotto:2011nm}.
-To understand whether these connections are AdS/CFT-like, we would like to work out large central charge properties of local excited states by primary fields in LFT or SLFT.
-Because EE and REE can be probed on field theory side and holographic side, both of them will be good objects to test the properties of these connections.
-In this sense, the large c universal properties from these data can be generated to compare with the holographic expectation \cite{Caputa:2014vaa} about REE.
-In this paper, this paper mainly focus on $1+1$ dimensional LFT and SLFT to show how to extract the variation of entanglement entropy for locally excited states between the early time limit and the late time limit properly.
-Firstly, the 2nd REE of local primary excited states by using CFTs techniques in a precise way can be shown.
-And then these calculation can be extended to n-th REE of primary and descendent states following \cite{He:2014mwa}\cite{Chen:2015usa}.
-From these studies, one can exactly see how the fusion matrix appears in REE and variation behavior $\Delta S_{EE}^{(n)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big](t\to\infty)-\Delta S_{EE}^{(n)}\big[ V_{\alpha}|0\rangle, V_{\alpha_r}|0\rangle\big](t\to 0)$ of REE in irrational CFTs.
+In this research, the previous study \cite{He:2014mwa}\cite{Guo:2015uwa}\cite{Chen:2015usa} on the R\'enyi entanglement entropy for the primary and descendent states has been generalized to irrational CFTs, especially for Liouville field theory (LFT) and super Liouville field theory (SLFT). {Previously, the authors of \cite{Asplund:2015eha} studied the memory effect of REE in a compact $c=1$ free boson theory at a generic radius, which is an irrational CFT.} There are two main motivations driving the research in LFT and SLFT.
+The first one is the representation of the spectra will be infinite dimensional in irrational CFTs, therefore, extracting entanglement entropy for local excited states will be highly nontrivial.
+A priori, one cannot expect that the variation of REE will still be the logarithmic of the quantum dimension.
+Furthermore, the quantum dimension of a local primary operator in irrational CFTs will be quite different from that in the 1+1-dimensional rational CFTs.
+Discovering how to measure variation of REE in irrational CFTs in a precise, robust way is our main aim.
+The second is that LFT can be reformulated as 3D Chern Simons theory \cite{Harlow:2011ny} or 3D gravity theory.
+In the large central charge limit, the Liouville field theory might have AdS/CFT-like connections \cite{Verlinde:1989ua}\cite{McGough:2013gka}\cite{Jackson:2014nla} with 3D gravity.
+Basically, the boundary conditions in Chern-Simons theory are associated with the Virasoro conformal blocks.
+The Liouville primary fields can be regarded as monodromy defects, which was proposed by \cite{Gaiotto:2011nm}.
+To understand whether or not these connections are AdS/CFT-like, we would like to work out the large central charge properties of local excited states by primary fields in LFT or SLFT; because EE and REE can be probed on the field theory side and the holographic side, both of them will be good objects with which to test the properties of these connections.
+In this sense, the large $c$ universal properties from these data can be generated to compare with the holographic expectation \cite{Caputa:2014vaa} of REE.